myHandiQR myHandiQR

 The same profile serves a whole school, social and working life.
 The person takes back control of how their way of working is told, without carrying the weight of it at every encounter.

-On a click on a disability, the AI rewords the explanation according to the reader's age and relationship to the person.
-An 8-year-old child, a teacher, a first responder and a manager don't get the same version.
+myHandiQR makes disability accessible to understand, in real time.
+When you click on a disability, myHandiQR reformulates the explanation based on the reader's age and their relationship with the profile holder.
+An 8-year-old child, a teacher, a first responder, a manager don't get the same version.

-The person's profile doesn't change.
+The profile holder's card doesn't change.
 Only the explanation around the disability is calibrated.
 And everything is also available as audio.

 Faced with a blank page, we often get stuck on the words.
 Each text field in the profile has a Reword button.
 The user writes freely, the AI suggests a calm version to approve.